raffdoc/slidifyandimpressjs/index.md

 ## Task at hand

-1. Impress.js provided an **impressive** framework but creating boring presentations for classes was difficult using the style sheet.
+1. Impress.js provided an **impressive** framework
-2. So, attempted to create a custom one for some basic functionality by taking elements from the impress.js demo css, io2012 sample css, and some html tags.
+2. Create a custom one for some basic functionality by taking elements from the _impress.js_
 3. This code can be improved upon in a significant manner.

 ---  x:2000 y:0 z:1000 rotx:70 roty:90